EigenPro/EigenPro3/README.md

 **EigenPro 3.0** applies a dual preconditioner, one for the model and one for the data.
 It applies a projected-preconditioned SGD
 $$f^{t+1}=\mathrm{proj}(f^t - \eta\mathcal{P}(\nabla L(f^t)))$$
 where $\nabla L$ is a Fréchet derivative, $\mathcal{P}$ is a preconditioner, and $\textrm{proj}$ is a projection operator onto the model space.

-## COMING SOON
-The code is scheduled for deployment on or before February 15, 2023.
-Stay tuned!!